-To honor the 50th anniversary of the Stonewall riots, in June 2019, StoryCorps will ask people across the country to pick up their mobile devices and use the StoryCorps App to record the stories of people within the LGBTQ community who were born before the Stonewall Riots.
-Each of these interviews will become a permanent part of American history at the American Folklife Center at the Library of Congress.
+To honor the 50th anniversary of the Stonewall riots, in 2019, StoryCorps asked people across the country to pick up their mobile devices and use the StoryCorps App to record the stories of people within the LGBTQ+ community who were born before the Stonewall Riots.
+Each of these interviews become a permanent part of American history at the American Folklife Center at the Library of Congress.

-Who can participate?
-Everyone!
-Make plans to interview an elder and/or another member of the LGBTQ community.
+Make plans to interview an elder and/or another member of the LGBTQ+ community.
+We have resources for individuals and organizations below, along with a signup for our OutLoud email list.

-There is a way for everyone to participate in Stonewall OutLoud.
-You may be moved to record a story with an LGBTQ elder in your life, invite friends over to listen to and record stories together, or host an event at a local senior center.
-Stories recorded do not need to be directly related to Stonewall and the subsequent protests, but the 50th anniversary does offer a unique opportunity to honor and listen to the stories of those who lived before the modern LGBTQ civil rights movement was born.
+There is a way for everyone to participate in OutLoud.
+You may be moved to record a story with an LGBTQ+ elder in your life, invite friends over to listen to and record stories together, or host an event at a local senior center.

 Toolkit content produced by Blueshift Education.